 The project types academic, commercial, and government/non-profit projects will use the approval process set up by the institution of the PI requesting the project.
 This could involve waiting on a fiscal approver to review the request, or having the request automatically approved.

-The classroom project type will be routed to OSC staff for approval since all usage under a classroom project is fully credited so that no charges are incurred by the PI.
+The classroom project type will be routed to OSC staff for approval since all usage under a classroom project is fully discounted so that no charges are incurred by the PI.
 Remember that a syllabus is required for classroom projects to be approved.

 A PI can choose to create a new service agreement or select an existing service agreement when creating a new project.

-The service agreement is important because it is used for credits (such as for classroom services or the annual credit available to Ohio Academics).
+The service agreement is important because it is used for credits (such as the annual credit available to Ohio Academics).
 Many projects can use a single service agreement, which also means many projects can take advantage of any credits as well.
 OSC will be expanding the use of these service agreements in the future.
 Note that a classroom project is forced to use a unique service agreement that is not selectable by other projects.

 Creating a budget